The Epidemic of Irresponsibility

 - be baptized,

-Moreover, because a Christian has become a disciple and received baptism, he is himself now a member of the church.
+Moreover, because a Christian has become a disciple and received baptism, he is now a church member himself.
 Whether or not he belongs to a local assembly of believers, he belongs to the church universal, which includes all believers in Christ—the same church that Christ addressed when He laid down the Great Commission.
 Therefore, every Christian has an obligation to participate in the work of going, making disciples, baptizing, and teaching.
 But how can he do anything worthwhile by himself?
 A lone wolf is not very effective.
 To do the work of Christ in such a way as to achieve real and lasting results, he must do it in cooperation with other Christians.
 He must join a church and support its ministries, as well as using it as a base for his own ministries.

 Why a New Believer Needs the Church

 A new convert might object that he does not need the church to teach and exhort him.
 He might say, rather presumptuously, that he can teach himself everything he needs to know.
 After all, he has the Bible and the Holy Spirit.
 Are they not sufficient?
 In defense of his ambition to be independent, he might even know enough Scripture to quote Psalm 119:99-100.